ACT Take Back

 THE COLLECTION TRIALS

-We’re running trials to find out the best ways to get worn-out clothes out of homes and into the sorting and recycling facility.
-We’ll discover…
+We have been running trials to find out the best ways to get worn-out clothes out of homes and into the sorting and recycling facility.
+We’ve discovered…

 • The easiest ways for people to send their clothes to the sorting facility – clothes collection banks, postal services or something else